larryluo1212/flutter_inappwebview_fork/README.md

 * `resumeTimers`: On Android, it resumes all layout, parsing, and JavaScript timers for all WebViews.
 This will resume dispatching all timers.
 On iOS, it resumes all layout, parsing, and JavaScript timers to just this WebView.
 * `printCurrentPage`: Prints the current page.
 * `getScale`: Gets the current scale of this WebView.
+* `getSelectedText`: Gets the selected text.
+* `getHitTestResult`: Gets the hit result for hitting an HTML elements.
 * `static getDefaultUserAgent`: Gets the default user agent.

 ##### `InAppWebViewController` Android-specific methods